jan-bogaerts/mark/src/generated/mdc_component_props.md

 # MarkdownCode > components > main window
 {"MainWindow": {}}
-# MarkdownCode > components > toolbar > home > edit section
-{"EditSection": {}}
 # MarkdownCode > components > toolbar > home > undo section
 {"UndoSection": {}, "UndoButton": {}, "RedoButton": {}}
 # MarkdownCode > components > toolbar > home
 {"HomeTab": {}}
-# MarkdownCode > components > body > horizontal splitter
-{"HorizontalSplitter": {"top": "The component placed at the top of the splitter.", "bottom": "The component placed at the bottom of the splitter.", "position": "The height assigned to the bottom component.", "onPositionChanged": "A callback function that is called when the position value needs to be updated."}}
-# MarkdownCode > components > body > vertical splitter
-{"VerticalSplitter": {"left": "Defines the component placed on the left side of the splitter", "right": "Defines the component placed on the right side of the splitter", "position": "Represents the width assigned to the left component", "onPositionChanged": "Callback function that updates the position value when the user drags the bar between the left and right components"}}
 # MarkdownCode > components > toolbar > format
 {"FormatTab": {"style": "A property that defines the style of the FormatTab component.", "paragraph": "A property that defines the paragraph settings of the FormatTab component.", "font": "A property that defines the font settings of the FormatTab component."}}
 # MarkdownCode > components > toolbar > format > paragraph section